devoteamgcloud/petra/docs/quickstart.md

 ## Use your modules in Terraform

-Make sure that the user or service account that will be running the terraform init command has access to the petra server and has read access rights to the `$BUCKET_NAME` bucket or that the `SIGNED_URL` option is enabled in order to use the modules.
+In order to use the modules, make sure that the user or Service Account that will be running the `terraform init` command has access to the petra server and read access permission on the bucket `$BUCKET_NAME` (or that the `SIGNED_URL` option is enabled).

-Here's an example of Terraform code using a petra hosted module :
+Here is an example of Terraform code that use a petra hosted module:

 ```hcl title="main.tf"
 module "mod1" {